GeoscienceAustralia/agdc/api/source/main/python/datacube/api/workflow2/README_6.md

 # Operating Instruction

-clean_pixel_statistics_6.pbs.sh can be used to run PBS job.
+First prepare_csv.py needs to run to get required datasets to feed into clean_pixel_statistics_6.pbs.sh.
+Once it is completed then the following steps can be run. clean_pixel_statistics_6.pbs.sh can be used to run PBS job.
 Once the job is finished, pbs job build_vrt.pbs.sh needs to be submitted which will execute build_vrt.sh script to get final product of 18 tif files.

 # Comments